 Customers typically begin their research on a mobile device, however, they also continue it on other devices before making the final purchase.
 These customer journeys may span days, weeks, or months and it might even include a good number of touch points, being both virtual and physical.

-Check out these trends for more evidence of a need for a multi-device purchase path:
+Check out the fundamentals of digital marketing for the outdoor industry and these trends for more evidence of a need for a multi-device purchase path: